Associate Professor of Economics and Business

 Franklin College business seniors routinely score in the top 10% nationally in a business skills test.
 Almost all our business graduates have jobs in their field within a few months of graduation, and many have jobs secured even before graduation.

-All Franklin College business students must complete a business related internship as a requirement for graduation.
-To assist students, the business department, in collaboration with the Office of Career Development, has developed a robust list of opportunities, connections and resources that bring business students in contact with businesses and business professionals which results in many business internships.
+All Franklin College business students must complete a business-related internship as a requirement for graduation.
+To assist students, the department of business, in collaboration with the office of career development, has developed a robust list of opportunities, connections and resources that bring business students in contact with businesses and business professionals which results in many business internships.

 A willingness to engage quantitative skills subjects is important.
 No need to be a math whiz, but business requires understanding of finance, economics, accounting, and statistics; all of which need sound mathematics fundamentals.
 When sound business decision-making tools are employed with a solid quantitative skill set, all within the broad-based liberal arts context that promotes critical and critical thinking, business students excel in the workplace.